kontainapp/guide-examples/examples/java/spring-boot-restapi-mysql/README.md

-# reference
+# Description
-This example shows Kontain running a Spring Boot REST API example.
-The REST API persists entries in a MySQL DB, and the API can also be used to retrieve the entries.
+This example shows Kontain running a Spring Boot REST API example with a backing MySQL DB.
+The REST API persists entries in a MySQL DB, and the API is also be used to retrieve the entries.

-Reference from:
+Referred from:
 https://www.bezkoder.com/docker-compose-spring-boot-mysql/
 and
 https://www.bezkoder.com/spring-boot-jpa-crud-rest-api/